john-doherty/pureGrid/README.md

 # Welcome to pureGrid

-For info, please visit (john-doherty/pureGrid/wiki)
+For more information please visit http://github.com/john-doherty/pureGrid/wiki